LunnS2/LunnS2/README.md

 - 🌱 I’m always learning
 - 💞️ I’m looking to collaborate in any project that gives me the possibility to learn more

-- I'm currently developing my portfolio website and its projects while strengthening my Next.js skills and learning TypeScript, Convex and Clerk.
+- I'm currently developing my portfolio website and its projects while strengthening my Next.js skills and learning TypeScript and Convex.